 Vegan wild rice recipe

-Vegan recipe often use clean ingredients so you need to add extra items to enhance the taste.
+Vegan recipes often use clean ingredients so you need to add extra items to enhance the taste.

 Wild rice takes a bit longer than normal rice to cook, so give yourself about an hour to make this recipe.
 Believe me, it’s worth the wait!